-Each year at its annual meeting, the board shall designate by resolution the name and location of the Iowa located financial depository institution or institutions to serve as the official school district depository or depositories.
-The maximum deposit amount to be kept in the depository shall be stated in the resolution.
-The amount stated in the resolution must be for all depositories and include all of the school district's funds.
+Each year at its annual meeting, the board shall designate the name and location of the Iowa located financial depository institution or institutions to serve as the official school district depository or depositories.
+The maximum deposit amount to be kept in the depository shall be stated in the official minutes.
+The amount stated in the official minutes must be for all depositories and include all of the school district's funds.